 IMPORTANT: It is critical that you select FDN so that name resolution will work properly.
-Otherwise, the users who use this profile will get 403 Forbidden errors when they try to access web pages.
+Otherwise, the users who use this profile will get a 403 User Name Mismatch error when they try to access Web pages.

 7 Click OK > OK.